EstebanSuarezCalvo/SO/processes.md

 ### The states of a process

 The process states in System V are:
-- **idle:** the process is bein created but it is not yet ready to run
+- **idle:** the process is being created but it is not yet ready to run
 - **Runnable / ready to run**
 - **Blocked / asleep:** in this state, as with the *runnable* state, the process can be in main memory or in the swap area (*swapped*)
 - **User running**